siruzhong/siruzhong/README.md

 # 🏷️ Research

-> My research interests primarily focus on Multi-modal and Data Mining, including:
+> My research interests primarily focus on Multi-modal, AIGC and Data Mining, including:

 - **Multi-modal Content Generation, Inference, and Prompt Learning**
   <br>1) Investigate methods to improve the quality, controllability, and security of AI-generated content (AIGC), ensuring trustworthiness and consistency.
 2) Fusion of multimodal information for better context understanding and reasoning.
 3) Enhance multimodal generality and fine-grained perception through prompt learning.